Every radio show now has to have at least three marks for its guest hosts.

 People get complacent.

-Uh it it's a famous line about terrorism uh that uh the IRA's message to Mrs. Thatcher after they failed to kill her at uh the Conservative Party conference in uh in England in whatever it was uh nineteen eighty one, I think it was.
+It's a famous line about terrorism that the IRA's message to Mrs. Thatcher after they failed to kill her at the Conservative Party conference in England in whatever it was, 1981, I think it was.

-And there's an and and and there's a reverse of that when you flip it around, that if you've been lucky every day, as America has uh for uh seven and a half years now, since September eleventh, two thousand one, people get complacent.
+That if you've been lucky every day, as America has for seven and a half years now, since September 11th, 2001, people get complacent.

-They don't realize that it isn't luck, that in fact the reason that the uh jihad hasn't been able to pull off an attack and kill thousands of Americans as they did on September eleventh, is because systems have been put in place, not to make it impossible, but to make it a lot more difficult for them to kill thousands of Americans on the American mainland.
+That in fact, the reason that the Jihad hasn't been able to pull off an attack and kill thousands of Americans as they did on September 11th is because systems have been put in place not to make it impossible, but to make it a lot more difficult for them to kill thousands of Americans on the American mainland.

-Uh and the longer that goes by, the more people say, well, there isn't any war on terror, it's just some uh it's just some thing that Bush and Cheney cooked up to boost the Halliburton share price, uh there isn't really any war.
+It's just some thing that Bush and Cheney cooked up to boost the Halliburton share price, and there isn't really any war.

 And people get complacent.

-Uh this is uh Mark Stein sitting in for Rush on the Rush Limbaugh Show from the EIB network.
+This is Mark Stein sitting in for Rush on the Rush Limbaugh show from the EIB network.

 We will have more for you straight ahead.